UPDATED JUL 14, 2020

-If you’re looking for a hiking trail near Nashville, you won’t have to search too hard.
+If you’re looking for a hiking trail near Nashville, you won’t have to search hard.
 Head in any direction and you’ll find woods, riverside trails, and waterfalls waiting to be explored.
-(And there’s nothing like hiking up to a waterfall, is there?)
+So, lace up and get out there!

-So here’s the thing about Radnor: leaving from downtown you can get to Radnor, hit a few trails, take a quick swim, and still make it back for any happy hour you want.
+Leaving from downtown you can get to Radnor, hit a few trails, take a quick swim, and still make it back for happy hour.
 Most of the trails are short—about a mile—with the full lake loop running 4.3 miles.
 It’s just south of Berry Hill, and super easy to get to.
 Trails range from easy to strenuous, so it’s definitely one of the most versatile, woodsy spots in the city limits.

-While the full trail isn’t yet finished, 185 miles of it are.
-Which is probably enough for your average hiker.
+While the full trail isn’t yet finished, 210 miles of it are, which is probably enough for your average hiker.
 40 different trailheads along the Cumberland Plateau open up to this trail, and lead you through deep gorges and up to high ridges across eastern Tennessee—from the edge of Kentucky to the Alabama border.
-While accessing the trail is quite a hike (terrible joke alert) from downtown Nashville, it’s one of Tennessee’s few multi-day trails and is well worth the drive.
+While accessing the trail is quite a hike (pun intended) from downtown Nashville, it’s one of Tennessee’s few multi-day trails and is well worth the drive.
 Note: the full trail system is set to be completed by late-2021

 Percy Warner Park is very different from Percy Priest.
 (Try not to confuse them.)
-Combined with the adjoining Edwin Warner Park, it spans 2,648 acres just a few miles from downtown and offers 12 miles of trails.
+Combined with the adjoining Edwin Warner Park, it spans 2,648 acres just a few miles from downtown and offers 12 total miles of trails.
 If you’re into cross-country, Percy Warner is Nash’s perfect spot for a pre-work run through the woods.
 The densely wooded trails give the impression of being much deeper in the wilderness than you actually are.
 There are countless equestrian trails, too, so if you have a horse this should be your mane park of choice.
-(Terrible, terrible joke.
-We know.)

 Prentice Cooper is Tennessee’s trail-mecca.
 Just outside Chattanooga, in the foothills of the Smoky Mountains, it’s a hidden gem of Southern beauty.
 The 6,000 acres of protected forest boast more trails than you could hope to do in a weekend.
 So make a few sessions of it, if you want to see them all (did we mention the beautiful gorges, canyons, bluffs, etc?)
 Many of the trails are quite strenuous, and a few are over 30 miles with primitive campsites along the way.